 The Downtown Residential Parking Permit Program (DRP3) gives downtown residents some flexibility in on-street parking.

 The City owns 11 parking facilities including 3 parking ramps and 8 surface lots.
 All are available for monthly permit parking.
-Please contact John with Parking Service (235-1618) to learn more.
+Please contact Interstate Parking Company (701-235-1618) to learn more.
 Parking downtown is available on a monthly contract basis but another great option is the MAT Park & Ride program.

 If you have a construction project in the Downtown area or provide services to Downtown businesses or buildings, construction permits and service vehicle permits are available.